TEALSK12/apcsa-public/curriculum/README.md

     *Curriculum Example of Skill 5.A:* In Lesson 3.12, students are tasked with starting a program that will be finished by partner, with the only communication between them being well-commented code.

-#### AP Exam Preparation

-All of the Unit tests are in the AP exam format.
-In classes where many students will take the exam, instructors should gradually adjust the testing environment to mimic that of the exam:

-- Always provide/allow the [AP Java Quick Reference]

-- Move from open-note (see “Tricky Code Cheat Sheet”) to closed-note

-- The AP exam has 40 multiple choice questions in 75 minutes (≈2 minutes per question).
-On the earlier tests, start at a slower pace (perhaps 4 minutes per question).
-As the course progresses, work to a pace even faster than the actual test (90 seconds per question).

 ### Video tutorials

 - [Timing and pacing][] — Adjusting lessons and the curriculum map for the speed of your learners